Abacaxi-Nelson/DatabricksCloudToulouse/README.md

  - Example Question: what is today date ?
  - Example Question: Give me all information you got on Nicolas Pelaez ?
  - Translator sql query: ```select ai_query('databricks-meta-llama-3-3-70b-instruct',"Can you translate following text in portuguese, only the translation:"  || text)```
+ - Example question: Based on our company policies should we accept the latest return in the queue? and translate response in portuguese